ludwig-ai/ludwig-docs/docs/examples/index.md

 This section contains several examples of how to build models with Ludwig for a variety of tasks.
 For each task we show an example dataset and a sample model definition that can be used to train a model from that data.

-The examples in the **Get Started** section show both Ludwig's command line interface and Python API.
-For these examples, there are ready-to-run notebooks that work in [Google's Colab Service](https://colab.research.google.com/).
-This allows a user to rapidly test Ludwig capabilities.
+Write-ups in the **Tutorials** section show both Ludwig's command line interface and Python API.
+For these tutorials, there are ready-to-run notebooks that work in [Google's Colab Service](https://colab.research.google.com/).
+The notebooks provide the user a starting point for learning about Ludwig capabilities.

 In addition to the examples here, on the Ludwig medium publication you can find a three part tutorial on Sentiment Analysis with Ludwig: